ethereum-optimism/design-docs/protocol/superchain-erc20/expired-transfers.md

 ## Summary
-This design document introduces a solution to recover stuck `SuperchainERC20` cross-chain transfers due to a failed relay.
-It builds on top of the `Entrypoint` vertical to minimize new logic on the bridge and optimize for upgradability.
+This design document introduces possible designs to recover stuck `SuperchainERC20` cross-chain transfers due to a failed relay.
 It introduces a method for expiring messages and sending them back for the original sender to recover its burn balance in `origin`.

 ## Problem Statement